 About the author

-Rebecca has been closely studying the travel industry trends from quite some time.
-Intrigued by the booming growth of this sector, she takes interest in penning down her views providing quality insight on current travel trends and also likes to write about food and beverages, particularly wine.
+Rebecca Siggers has been closely studying the travel industry trends for quite some time.
+Intrigued by the booming growth of this sector, she takes interest in penning down her views providing quality insight on current travel trends, and also likes to write about food and beverages, particularly wine.